 The 30s series of buses runs along Wisconsin Avenue, M Street, and Pennsylvania Avenue between the DC-MD border and downtown.
 The Wisconsin Line buses run from Friendship Heights to the Foggy Bottom metro station (31) and Archives station (33).The Friendship Heights-Southeast Line goes from Friendship Heights to Naylor Road (30N) and Southern Avenue (30S) stations.
 (In this case the "N" and "S" don't stand for "north" and "south.")
 Going in the opposite direction and starting at Foggy Bottom are the Pennsylvania Line buses, 32, 34, and 36, which go eastward to Southern Avenue (32), Naylor Road (34, 36), and Hillcrest stations (36).

 One of five Circulator routes, the Georgetown-Union Station Circulator begins at 35th and Whitehaven Parkway and runs south along Wisconsin Ave through Georgetown with a stop near Foggy Bottom.
 It continues on K Street to the convention center before picking up Massachusetts Avenue and ending at Union Station.
-Buses run about every 10 minutes; the fare is $1.
+Buses run about every 10 minutes; the $1 fare may be paid in cash or with SmarTrip card.

 Getting around on foot is a breeze, from running errands and going out to eat, to exercising and sightseeing.
-Safeway, Whole Foods, and a host of restaurants and shops along Wisconsin Avenue are within easy walking distance.
+Safeway and a host of restaurants and shops along Wisconsin Avenue are within easy walking distance.
 Other nearby attractions include Glover Archbold Park, Dumbarton Oaks, Georgetown University, the National Cathedral, and the French Embassy.

 Burleith is very convenient to downtown by Wisconsin and Pennsylvania Avenues, to Dupont Circle by R and Q Streets or Massachusetts Avenue, and to Cleveland Park and Chevy Chase via Wisconsin Avenue.
 Arlington is just across Key Bridge, which can be reached either through Georgetown or by Canal Road (faster, except at rush hour).
 I-66 is about 15 minutes away, in Arlington; I-395 is about 15 minutes away, by Arlington Boulevard.